rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 * Should be done in parallel with developing an addendum matrix to reduce burden of attaching these later
   * We can begin with DO 178 and ISO 26262 at perhaps chapter level, maybe subsection level _for now_ and expand later
 * Releases of the coding guidelines are tagged and released with versions of the stable compiler which they support
-* Upstream Clippy lints which will cover decideable guidelines
+* Upstream Clippy lints which will cover decidable guidelines

 ## Goals obtained by discussion with Tooling Subcommittee